 Kate is a member of ANZACATA, the peak professional body for the creative arts therapies in Australia, New Zealand and the Asia/Pacific region.

-To make a referral download the form below, complete all information and send it to the address on the form.
+If you would like to refer yourself or someone else please download the form below, complete all information and send it to the address on the form.

-Pelican Arts 1-1 Art Therapy Referral Form
+Pelican Arts 1-1 Art Therapy Referral Form PDF

 Other information you should read before referring someone can be downloaded below.